-6 killer Kent beaches close to our Folkestone Club Site
+6 spectacular Kent beaches close to our Folkestone Club Site

 Kent is the king of quintessential British beach holidays.
 Home to the world-famous White Cliffs of Dover, the Kent coastline spans 350 miles, boasting beautiful beaches bursting with character.
 Our Folkestone Club Site is one of our finest Kent Coast Campsites from which to explore this southeast corner of England.